Coping With Loss

 -

-Videos and photos can be posted online, on Facebook or on a pet memorial site such as APLB.org or RainbowBridge.com - you may be surprised to find how many people will reach out to you
+Videos and photos can be posted online, e.g. on Facebook or on a pet memorial site like APLB.org or RainbowBridge.com - you may be surprised to find how many people reach out to you

 -

-Other creative ideas include writing a poem, stories, song or eulogy for your pet
+Other creative ideas include writing a poem, story, song or eulogy for your pet

 -